-LAMP is administrated by LAMP, Inc., a non-profit corporation organized under the laws of the state of Louisiana, which was formed by an initiative of the State Treasurer in 1993.
-The corporation is governed by a board of directors comprising the State Treasurer, representatives from various organizations of local government, the Government Finance Officers Association of Louisiana, and the Society of Louisiana CPA's.
-Only local governments having contracted to participate in LAMP have an investment interest in its pool of assets.
-The primary objective of LAMP is to provide a safe environment for the placement of public funds in short-term high-quality investments.
-LAMP is not registered with the SEC as an investment company.
-LAMP's annual financial statements can be obtained from the Louisiana Legislative Auditor's website.
+LAMP is administered by LAMP, Inc., a non-profit corporation organized under the laws of the State of Louisiana.
+Only local government entities having contracted to participate in LAMP have an investment interest in its pool of assets.
+The primary objective of LAMP is to provide a safe environment for the placement of public funds in short-term, high quality investments.
+The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LA - R.S.
+33:2955.